Franchesca Ramsey: YouTube

 Ramsey had been working in graphic design at Ann Taylor when her 2012 YouTube video "Shit White Girls Say...to Black Girls" went viral and led to interviews on the BBC, Anderson Cooper and NPR.

 Ramsey's YouTube channel contains topical and socially conscious comedy sketches and song parodies among other videos.
 Her chescalocs channel is about natural hair.
 In 2008, Ramsey won the People/YouTube Red Carpet Reporter contest, which greatly increased her channel's popularity.
-In 2015, Ramsey became the host of the MTV News web series Decoded where she discusses racism and cultural issues.
+In 2015, Ramsey became the host of the web series Decoded by MTV News, where she discusses racism and cultural issues.
 Several of Ramsey's videos have appeared on MTV, The Huffington Post, CollegeHumor, Jezebel, and Glamour.
 In 2017, the show won a Webby Award in the Public Service and Activism category.

 Online harassment

 Ramsey has been a target of online harassment, trolling and doxing.
 According to writer Ijeoma Oluo, Ramsey is one of a group of African-American women who "face regular, coordinated campaigns of abuse aimed at forcing them off of the internet".

 After winning the People/YouTube Red Carpet Reporter contest in 2008, Ramsey became the target of racist harassment, beginning with a comment thread stalker posting racial epithets.
 That person started sending harassing emails to Ramsey's work email address, and then making malware attacks on her employer's email server.
 The stalker then began posting personal details meant to imply that he was physically tracking and watching her.

 Ramsey said she had a good relationship with YouTube personnel in attempting to prevent the harassment, and was selected to participate in a survey of YouTube creators about changes they would like.
 She said she wanted the ability to block users by IP address, and limit comments to channel subscribers.
 YouTube did not respond, and the harassment continued.
 Ramsey discussed minorities being targets of harassment in a 2013 SXSW panel, in which she said she tries to ignore trolls, or hold them up for ridicule, to laugh them off.

 Ramsey was one of five YouTubers to receive a grant from John Green's Creators for Change project, to "amplify the voices of people who are not traditionally heard".
 Green's goal is to help those in a position to speak out and build online communities opposed to hate speech, xenophobia and harassment.

 Ramsey says her long experience online has helped her ignore online harassment.
-She said that she has not hesitated to speak on issues, but has learned to avoid mention of YouTubers by name, speaking in "generalities" instead, knowing that angering a fan base will bring "100,000 twitter messages from children" calling her racial epithets or targeting her husband, or harassing her at work.
+She said that she has not hesitated to speak on issues, but has learned to avoid mention of YouTubers by name, speaking in "generalities" instead, knowing that angering a fan base will bring "100,000 twitter messages from children" calling her racial epithets or targeting her then-husband, or harassing her at work.
 She advises women to choose their battles when confronted with harassment or open prejudice, and to find ways to educate individuals in a work environment, and that it gets easier with practice.